devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

-This is the first built from me for BigSur.
+These are the builts from me for BigSur.
 You might get the future updates for this machine.

 # What's Working.>>
 - Sleep / Wake